The Employment Rights Bill 2024: What it means for employers

 The plan is to ‘get Britain working’ and to ‘make work pay’ through labour market reforms.
 We think it’s a hugely positive step forward in reshaping the employment landscape and relationships for a new generation.
 A lot of the headline changes are things we’ve talked about before and that we see in place already with many of our clients.

-Respect for workers’ rights should be at the heart – we need to recognise and treat employees as people, not work horses.
-This means seeing work as one part of a holistic life and, as employers, doing everything we can to make work a positive force and feature of that person’s life, adding and not taking away from their wellbeing.
+Explore the ways that this new bill can support your people and culture strategy.
+This means seeing work as one part of a holistic life and, as employers, doing everything we can to make work a positive force and feature of that person’s life, adding to their wellbeing.

 While of course it’s not law until it’s law, and it’s all subject to change until that happens, we think things are looking pretty good and we’re excited to see what the future holds!